greg-gajda/spark-examples/notes/classification/dt-classification.md

 Here are notes from examining some classification algorithms available in Spark’s MLLib with data excerpted from AdventureWorksDW2012 sample database.

-Data is copied to bike-buyers.txt file, which you can find on github (https://github.com/grzegorzgajda/spark-examples).
+Data is copied into bike-buyers.txt file, which you can find on github (https://github.com/grzegorzgajda/spark-examples).

 This file contains following information about customers of fictitious Adventure Works Cycles multinational manufacturing company: